sandialabs/suncal/doc/Manual/manual.md

 Manufacturer's specifications are often given in terms of "percent reading + percent range", or "ppm reading + ppm range".
 For ease of entry, `X%range()` and `Xppmrange()` functions can also be entered in the uncertainty field, where `X` denotes the desired percent and the value in parenthesis is the instrument range.
 For example, if an uncertainty is given as 1% reading + 5% range, when operating on the 100 V range, enter "1% + 5%range(100)".
 With a nominal value of 100 V, this expression will reduce to 6 V.

+The abbreviations `ppb` and `ppbrange()` can also be used to specify parts per billion, where billion refers to the "short scale" definition, i.e. 1 ppb = 1 part in $10^9$.

 ![Entering an uncertainty as a percent reading + percent range](figs/percent.png){#id .class width=3in #fig:uncertpercent}